Coinbase is launching instant purchases and ditching the 3-5 day wait period

 Games account for over half of the 3M+ ARKit-powered app downloads, 62% of revenue

-Coinbase just announced that users can instantly purchase cryptocurrency and have it be funded from a U.S bank account.
+Coinbase just announced that users can instantly purchase cryptocurrency and have it be funded from a U.S. bank account.

-Until now these types of purchases took between 3-5 days to complete, as Coinbase waited for funds to transfer via ACH before they credited your purchase.
-This wait meant that users would often get frustrated because of bitcoin’s inherent volatility – the price could fall (or rise) by 20% before you received your coins, but you were still locked into the price you paid five days earlier.
+Until now, these types of purchases took between 3-5 days to complete, as Coinbase waited for funds to transfer via ACH before they credited your purchase.
+This wait meant that users would often get frustrated because of bitcoin’s inherent volatility — the price could fall (or rise) by 20 percent before you received your coins, but you were still locked into the price you paid five days earlier.

-Instant buys aren’t totally new for Coinbase – users using a credit card to buy cryptocurrency were able to do instant purchases, but this came with a 4% fee, more than double the 1.5% fee charged for bank account purchases.
-Plus, credit card buys have much lower limits – sometimes only a few hundred dollars a week.
-Bank account purchases on coinbase have much higher limits – ranging as high as $25,000 a week for the most verified and trusted customers.
+Instant buys aren’t totally new for Coinbase — users using a credit card to buy cryptocurrency were able to do instant purchases, but this came with a 4 percent fee, more than double the 1.5 percent fee charged for bank account purchases.
+Plus, credit card buys have much lower limits — sometimes only a few hundred dollars a week.
+Bank account purchases on Coinbase have much higher limits — ranging as high as $25,000 a week for the most verified and trusted customers.

-The feature will roll out today to ~15,000 users, with “all eligible” US-based customer getting it by the end of the year.
-While Coinbase wouldn’t elaborate on what percentage of users will be eligible, it’s likely that doing things like completing the company’s verification tiers and showing good customer habits over time would increase the odds of being eligible.
+The feature will roll out today to ~15,000 users, with “all eligible” U.S.-based customers getting it by the end of the year.
+While Coinbase wouldn’t elaborate on what percentage of users will be eligible, it’s likely that doing things like completing the company’s verification tiers and showing good customer habits over time will increase the odds of being eligible.

 Zach Abrams, Coinbase’s new Head of Product, explained that “Coinbase uses proprietary fraud prevention systems it has developed over the last 5 years, to determine how this instant purchase feature is rolled out to groups of customers and that the customers with access to this feature have sufficient balance in their bank account with good purchase history.”